laws-africa/indigo/docs/dev/plugins.rst

 Plugins
 =======

+..
+  TODO: update below if TocBuilder stops being a locale-based plugin.

 Indigo uses plugins to allow specific functionality to be customised for different countries, localities and languages.
 For example, extracting a Table of Contents and automatically linking references both use the plugin system.
-This means they can be adjusted to suite different languages and references styles.
+This means they can be adjusted to suit different languages and references styles.

 Locales